immersive-web/webxr-ar-module/explainer.md

 ### Is this API affiliated with OpenXR?

-Khronos' upcoming [OpenXR API](https://www.khronos.org/openxr) does cover the same basic capabilities as the WebXR Device API for native applictions.
+Khronos' upcoming [OpenXR API](https://www.khronos.org/openxr) does cover the same basic capabilities as the WebXR Device API for native applications.
 As such it may seem like WebXR and OpenXR have a relationship like WebGL and OpenGL, where the web API is a near 1:1 mapping of the native API.
 This is **not** the case with WebXR and OpenXR, as they are distinct APIs being developed by different standards bodies.

 That said, given the shared subject matter many of the same concepts are represented by both APIs in different ways and we do expect that once OpenXR becomes publically available it will be reasonable to implement WebXR's feature set using OpenXR as one of multiple possible native backends.